forivall/chimyra/README.md

-# Elaius
+# Chimer

+_/kai'mir/_

 A tool for managing JavaScript projects with bundled internal dependencies.

 ## About

-Similar to [Lerna](https://github.com/lerna/lerna), helps manage a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) based project.
+Similar to [Lerna](https://github.com/lerna/lerna), Chimer helps manage a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) based project.
 However, it's geared towards being independent of a registry without resorting to git subtree branching.
 It does this by generating local tarballs with `npm package` on the fly when installing dependencies for production deployment.
 This way, the package can be distributed without needing to copy the entire monorepo.

-### What a monorepo using Elaius will look like:
+### What a monorepo using Chimer will look like:

 ```
 my-project-repo/